rtk-incubator/rtk-query/docs/concepts/customizing-create-api.md

 ## Creating your own module

-If you want to create your own module, best take a lookt at [the react-hooks module](https://github.com/rtk-incubator/rtk-query/blob/next/src/react-hooks/module.ts) as what such an implementation would look like.
+If you want to create your own module, you should review [the react-hooks module](https://github.com/rtk-incubator/rtk-query/blob/next/src/react-hooks/module.ts) to see what an implementation would look like.

 Here is a very stripped down version: